Malabar Migration

-Malabar Migration refers to the large-scale migration of Saint Thomas Christians who existed in Southern and Central Kerala for most of its history to Northern Kerala (Malabar) in the 20th century.
+Malabar Migration refers to the large-scale migration of Malayalis from Northern Travancore mostly Saint Thomas Christians (present day Southern and Central Kerala) to Northern Kerala (Malabar and Kanara) in the 20th century.
+Driven by agrarian pressures, food scarcity this was done by family heads at the time to ensure land for their heirs, for which they were facing shortages due to increasing real estate rates of Southern Kerala at the time.

 History

+The World War I put immense Population pressure and scarcity on princely state of Travancore.
+Efforts like Kayal reclamation at Kuttanad did not alleviate the scarcity.
+In early 1920's clearing forest lands and expansion of agriculture gained traction as an alternative and the first set of migration happened from Kottayam to Upputhara in 1918 followed by waves of migration to Devikulam and Peermade taluks.
+The migrants were mostly Christians and Ezhavas.
+The migration to Malabar started in following years.
+War effort from British Raj and the railway connection towards south from Malabar District as Shoranur–Cochin railway line proved instrumental for accelerating migration.

+The World War II which followed and Famine in Travancore during World War II put further stress on food availability.
+This led to mass migration from Travancore to Malabar.
+The sizeable fraction of migrants were Saint Thomas Christians followed by Ezhavas.
+There were migration of Nairs to Panathur and nearby regions also.

 Knanaya Malabar Migration( Rajapuram & Madampam)

 The migration started from early decades of the 20th century and continued well into the 1970s and 1980s.
 The first organized migration to Malabar was envisaged by the Syro-Malabar Catholic Archeparchy of Kottayam, Knanaya Catholic under the direction of the then Bishop Mar Alexander Chulaparambil in 1943.
 Two settlements or colonies were started.
 The first was to Rajapuram Colony in the present Kasargod District on February 2, 1943.
 A group of 72 selected families from Kidangoor, Koodalloor, Punnathura and Pala came by train to Kanhangad and proceeded to their destinations at Chullikara, Rajapuram, Kallar and Malakkallu.
 The second settlement was to Madampam, 30 Kilometers East of Kannur on March 8, 1943.
 100 families mostly from Meenachil Taluk traveled by train to Kannur and settled at Madampam and Payyavoor.
 The settlement was named after the bishop, Alexnagar colony, in the present Kannur District.
 The idea of organized migration was envisaged and presented to the Bishop by Professor Joseph Kandoth, who was then a professor at the St. Alosius College in Manglore.
 This migration had a significant demographic and social impact as the Christian population of Malabar increased 15-fold from 31,191 in 1931 to 442,510 in 1971.